lenguyen3150/Bank_staff_COVID-19/README.md

 # Bank_staff_COVID-19
+# Description

 # Model

-# Results
+# Outputs
 Directory to store simulation outputs.

-# Plots
+# R
-Directory to store plot scripts.
+Directory to store R scripts.

+# Figs
+Directory to store the figures included in the paper.

+# Supplementary_Materials